0x9Fahad/gScan/README.md

 ```

 ## Executing
-To use gScan, simply provide a desired target domain or IP address. gScan will automatically search Google.
+1- To use gScan, simply provide a desired target domain or IP address.
+2- chose the search option
+3- the tool will open your web browser automatically and begin the search